Carl-Zzdr/Carl-Zzdr/README.md

 ### Additional Interests

 Besides the technologies I specifically study for my future learning and career development,
-I am also interested in many other areas,
+I am also interested in many other areas, which I treat as hobbies to balance my study life，
 such as cybersecurity, some fun mobile and mechanical electronics projects, and creating mods for games.

 ![Hobbies](https://skillicons.dev/icons?i=go,java,kotlin,js,html,css,kali,raspberrypi,arduino,blender)